Meniscal RepairDr Rewat Laxman

 What is Meniscus Repair Surgery?

-Meniscus repair surgery is a type of arthroscopic surgery meant to repair the torn portion of a meniscus.
-During the surgery, the surgeon will suture together the torn edges of the meniscus, which then allows the meniscus to heal properly.
+Meniscal Repair in Koramangala Bangalore is a type of arthroscopic surgery performed to repair the torn portion of the meniscus.
+During the procedure, the surgeon sutures the torn edges together, allowing the meniscus to heal properly.

 What are the Symptoms of a Meniscus Tear?